matrix-io/MATRIX-Creator-Case/README.md

 We recommend using an M3 screw for all 7 screw holes.

-If you do not own a 3D printer then you can use this [3D Hubs](https://www.3dhubs.com) to find a local 3D printer for hire.
+If you do not own a 3D printer then you can use [3D Hubs](https://www.3dhubs.com) to find a local 3D printer for hire.